N-acetyl cysteine (NAC)

 How does it work?

-Long Answer: this gets really complicated, even as summarized briefly below.
+This gets really complicated, even as summarized briefly below.
 Skip to Safety unless you're really interested!

 Mechanism 1.
 Cysteine is an important ingredient, the limiting one in fact, for the creation of glutathione.
 Glutathione is an "anti-oxidant", one of the primary ones.
 These molecules clean up chemical debris in cells, to oversimplify quite a bit.
 Research suggests that people with depression have too little glutathione.
 Using NAC is really just a way to try to raise the glutathione levels.